-“The general price trend as a result of developers cutting prices and regulatory environment is continuing this month,” Chris Brooke, chief executive officer for Greater China at CBRE Group Inc. (CBG), said in a Bloomberg Television interview from Beijing.
+“The general price trend as a result of developers cutting prices and regulatory environment is continuing this month,” Chris Brooke, chief executive officer for Greater China at CBRE Group Inc. (CBG:US), said in a Bloomberg Television interview from Beijing.
 “The objective is to remove the speculative element from the market.”

 The drop in April home prices compares with 37 cities that registered a decrease in March, according to today’s data.
 The bureau switched from a national average to individual figures for the 70 cities at the start of last year.